10 Career Options For People With Social Anxiety

 Is HR a stressful job?

-As for career paths that are faced with stress on a regular basis, HR professionals often feel more stress than those in other careers.
-They are generally expected to deal with major challenges in an organization and there can be a certain element of economic pressure involved.
+As for career paths that are faced with stress regularly, HR professionals often feel more stress than those in other careers.
+They are generally expected to deal with significant challenges in an organization, and a particular element of economic pressure can be involved.